Educational psychology privacy notice

 Kent County Council (KCC) collects, uses and is responsible for certain personal information about you.
 When we do so we are regulated under the General Data Protection Regulation (GDPR) which applies across the European Union (including in the United Kingdom) and we are responsible as ‘controller’ of that personal information for the purposes of those laws.
 Our Data Protection Officer is Benjamin Watts.

 The Kent Educational Psychology Service (KEPS) works with children and young people when schools and other settings need further guidance to support progress.
 This may be difficulties with learning, friendships, concentrating, attending, following rules or coping with difficult thoughts or feelings.
+They also provide statutory advice as part of the statutory needs assessment process to support decisions about whether children and young people with special education needs require an Education, Health and Care Plan (EHCP).

 Personal information we collect and use